mcdemarco/the-new-kitchen-cookbook/quick-bread/branMuffins.md

 ## Directions

+1. Beat wet ingredients and sugar.
-Preheat oven to 400° F. Beat wet ingredients and sugar.
-Add bran and let sit 5 minutes.
-Dust raisins with rye or white flour.
-Mix other dry ingredients in separate bowl.
-Add flour mixture to bran mixture and stir gently.
-Add raisins.
-Fill 12 muffin cups.
-Bake 20 minutes.
+2. Preheat oven to 400° F.
+3. Add bran to liquid and let sit 5 minutes.
+4. Dust raisins with rye or white flour.
+Separate if stuck.
+5. Mix other dry ingredients in separate bowl.
+6. Add flour mixture to bran mixture and stir gently.
+7. Add raisins.
+8. Fill 12--15 muffin cups.
+9. Bake 20 minutes.

+## Variants

+You can use milk.

+Replace 1/2 c. of the white flour with 1/2 c. almond flour plus 1 tsp. vital wheat gluten plus 1/2 tsp. baking powder.

+I made a diced pear version once.